junxit/us-congress-code/title-42/chapter-6a/sec-239f.md

 # § 239f.
 Administration

 - **(a)** *Administration by agreement with other agency or agencies* The Secretary may administer any or all of the provisions of this part through Memorandum of Agreement with the head of any appropriate Federal agency.
 - **(b)** *Regulations* The head of the agency administering this part or provisions thereof (including any agency head administering such Act 11 So in original.
-Probably should be “part”. or provisions through a Memorandum of Agreement under subsection (a) of this section) may promulgate such implementing regulations as may be found necessary and appropriate.
+Probably should be “part”. or provisions through a Memorandum of Agreement under subsection (a)) may promulgate such implementing regulations as may be found necessary and appropriate.
 Initial implementing regulations may be interim final regulations.

 ## Source credit